bourumir-wyngs/rs-opw-kinematics/README.md

 - Joint [torques](https://docs.rs/rs-opw-kinematics/1.3.1/rs_opw_kinematics/jacobian/struct.Jacobian.html#method.torques) required to achieve a desired end-effector force/torque.

 The same Joints structure is reused, the six values now representing either angular velocities in radians per second or torgues in Newton meters.
-For the end effector, it is possible to use either nalgebra Isometry3 or Vector6, both defining velocities in m/s or rotations in N m.
+For the end effector, it is possible to use either nalgebra::[Isometry3](https://docs.rs/nalgebra/latest/nalgebra/geometry/type.Isometry3.html) or [Vector6](https://docs.rs/nalgebra/latest/nalgebra/base/type.Vector6.html), both defining velocities in m/s or rotations in N m.

 These values are useful when path planning for a robot that needs to move very swiftly, to prevent overspeed or overtorgue of individual joints.